 By Lori Widmer

-Lori Widmer is a veteran writer and editor who has built value and purpose into her business by expecting no less than what she’s worth.
-She blogs regularly at Words on the Page.
+Lori Widmer is a veteran writer and editor who is worth every penny her clients pay.
+She blogs about all things writing-related at Words on the Page.